 are responsible for the claims you make, so make sure your

-deductions are legitimate and you have included all your income
+deductions are legitimate and you include all your income before

 Make tax this year as easy as possible by